Devin Street: Dallas Cowboys

-Looking to improve their wide receiver depth after the release of Miles Austin, the Dallas Cowboys traded their fifth (158th overall) and one of their seventh round draft choices (229th overall) to the Detroit Lions, in order to move up in the fifth round (146th overall) of the 2014 NFL Draft and select Street.
+Looking to improve their wide receiver depth after the release of Miles Austin, the Dallas Cowboys traded their fifth (158th overall) and one of their seventh round draft choices (229th overall) to the Detroit Lions, in order to move up in the fifth round (146th overall) of the 2014 NFL draft and select Street.
 As a rookie, he was active in all 16 games, but was rarely used as the team's fifth wide receiver.
 At the fifth wide receiver spot Street finished the year with seven targets, two receptions for 18 yards.

 In 2015, there was talk of a notable improvement in his game, but he suffered an ankle injury in training camp that stunted his progress and sidelined him at different times.
 He struggled with incompletions, fumbles and penalties, so the team traded for wide receiver Brice Butler after Dez Bryant broke his foot in the season opener.
 Although Street was given the opportunity to establish himself as a starter during Bryant's absence, Butler passed him on the depth chart.
 Street hauled in a 25-yard touchdown pass against the New York Giants.
 It was his first career touchdown and he caught it in style.
 The ball was thrown by Matt Cassel, who was filling in for Tony Romo during an injury, and the ball was thrown to Street slightly out of bounds, but still managed to reach out and catch it just in bounds.
 He finished the year with only 13 targets, 7 receptions for 114 yards and one touchdown.

 In the 2016 training camp, he was passed on the depth chart by other wide receivers.
 He was released on September 3.

-New England Patriots
+New England Patriots (first stint)

-On September 5, 2016, Street was signed to the New England Patriots practice squad.
+On September 5, 2016, Street was signed to the practice squad of the New England Patriots.